Supporting X-Linked Lymphoproliferative Syndrome families and funding research into XLP1 and XIAP.Find Out More

-X-linked lymphoproliferative syndrome (XLP), which is also known as Duncan’s syndrome, is a rare always fatal disease that affects only boys.
-To date only about 100 families and 400+ boys have been diagnosed worldwide.
+X-linked lymphoproliferative syndrome (XLP), are rare potentially fatal genetic diseases that affects only boys.
+To date only about 150 families and 600+ boys have been diagnosed worldwide.

 The best ‘prevention’ is regular top ups of anti-viral medicines, immunoglobulin therapy or steroids – but these are not a cure.
 Today the only possible cure is a bone marrow transplant – in effect replacing the faulty immune system.